Furthir/awesome-useful-projects/README.md

 # Intro
-A list of over 400 (and counting) open source projects that aims to have projects that is useful for any person that falls in between the range of tech-illiterate and 5head developer.
+A list of over 400 (and counting) open source projects that aims to have projects that is useful for any person that falls in between the range of tech-illiterate and 5head developer (is casual the word? idk).
 Maybe except for the Other section, that's just for fun.

 This list does **NOT** include projects related to development such as APIs, libraries, and frameworks.